freenas/freenas-docs/userguide/install.rst

 complete normally.
-If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the "Upload Config" button to upload the configuration that you saved before starting the upgrade.
+If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that you saved before starting the upgrade.

 .. _Upgrading From the GUI: